foreverphoenix/the-phoenix-flavour/content/wtp/installation/getting-started.md

 ## Requirements

 While Wabbajack takes care of 99% of the work, there are still some steps that need to be completed by the user.
-The **Installation** section will take you through the process from start to finish and **you are expected to follow it to the letter**.
+The **Installation** section will take you through the process from start to finish and you are expected to follow it to the letter.

-You need:
+**You need:**

-- A copy of Fallout 4 with all official DLC (Game of the Year Edition) on Steam.
+- A copy of [Fallout 4](https://store.steampowered.com/sub/199943/) with all official DLC (Game of the Year Edition) on Steam.
 - A [Nexus Mods](https://www.nexusmods.com/fallout4) account, preferably with a Premium subscription.
-- Around 38GB disc space for all mods and archives.
+- Around 25GB for WTP, 13.7GB for the downloaded mods, and 34.5GB for the base game.

 Grab a cup of coffee and let's get started.